advantage-point/advantage-point-ingest/README.md

 # AdvantagePoint Data Ingestion Architecture

-This project implements a lightweight, serverless ingestion pipeline using Google Cloud Platform (GCP).
+This ingestion framework implements a lightweight, serverless ingestion pipeline using Google Cloud Platform (GCP).
 The design prioritizes **simplicity**, **low cost**, and **scalability** for future growth.

 ---

 ## Overview

-The system ingests data from external sources (e.g., Web, APIs or Excel files) on a scheduled basis and writes it to BigQuery.
+The system ingests data from external sources (e.g., Web, APIs or Excel files) on a regular basis and writes it to BigQuery.
+The overall flow is:
+- BigQuery control tables contain a list of entities from each source to ingest as well as additional parameters/configurations for use during data ingestion.
+- While ingestion methods may vary source to source, the process extracts data from source and writes it to Google Cloud Storage.
+- The data is then written from Cloud Storage into BigQuery, handling any change detection in columns (add, alter) and rows (inserts, updates, deletes).

 ---